 Hi.
 This is Natalie Hoffman of Flyingfreenow.com, and you’re listening to the Flying Free Podcast, a support resource for women of faith looking for hope and healing from hidden emotional and spiritual abuse.

 NATALIE: Welcome to Episode 102 of the Flying Free Podcast!
-I’m still trying to get used to saying the word “one hundred,” but a couple of episodes ago we celebrated our one hundredth episode.
+I’m still trying to get used to saying the word “100,” but a couple of episodes ago we celebrated our 100th episode.
 It was pretty fun.
 Now we’re moving on.
 Today I have with me Stacey Hanrahan and Robin Zimmer.
 If you’ve been listening to the Flying Free podcast for a while, you might recognize Robin.
 She is in Episode 82 where she shares her story.
 Stacey shares her story in the Flying Free program behind locked doors.
-But if you join Flying Free, or if you are a member, you can check out Stacey’s story.
+But if you join Flying Free or if you are a member, you can check out Stacey’s story.
 First, let me welcome you guys.
 Hi, Robin.
 Hi, Stacey.

 ROBIN and STACEY: Hello.